openstack-archive/sahara/doc/source/intro/overview.rst

 of entities: Node Group Templates, Cluster Templates and Clusters.

 A Node Group Template describes a group of nodes within cluster.
-It contains a list of hadoop processes that will be launched on each instance in a group.
+It contains a list of processes that will be launched on each instance in a group.
 Also a Node Group Template may provide node scoped configurations for those processes.
-This kind of template encapsulates hardware parameters (flavor) for the node VM and configuration for data processing framework processes running on the node.
+This kind of template encapsulates hardware parameters (flavor) for the node instance and configuration for data processing framework processes running on the node.

 A Cluster Template is designed to bring Node Group Templates together to form a Cluster.
-A Cluster Template defines what Node Groups will be included and how many instances will be created in each.
+A Cluster Template defines what Node Groups will be included and how many instances will be created for each.
 Some data processing framework configurations can not be applied to a single node, but to a whole Cluster.
 A user can specify these kinds of configurations in a Cluster Template.
 Sahara enables users to specify which processes should be added to an anti-affinity group within a Cluster Template.
-If a process is included into an anti-affinity group, it means that VMs where this process is going to be launched should be scheduled to different hardware hosts.
+If a process is included into an anti-affinity group, it means that instances where this process is going to be launched should be scheduled to different hardware hosts.

-The Cluster entity represents a collection of VM instances that all have the same data processing framework installed.
-It is mainly characterized by a VM image with a pre-installed framework which will be used for cluster deployment.
+The Cluster entity represents a collection of instances that all have the same data processing framework installed.
+It is mainly characterized by an image with a pre-installed framework which will be used for cluster deployment.
 Users may choose one of the pre-configured Cluster Templates to start a Cluster.
-To get access to VMs after a Cluster has started, the user should specify a keypair.
+To get access to instances after a Cluster has started, the user should specify a keypair.

 Sahara provides several constraints on cluster framework topology.
 You can see all constraints in the documentation for the appropriate plugin.